kevinfarrugia/react-recipes/recipes/derived-data.md

 ## Data that depends on `state`

-If the data depends, in part or in whole, on some aspect of the `state` the thing we should __avoid__ is placing the derived data on the state as well:
+If the data depends, in part or in whole, on some aspect of the `state`, the thing we should __avoid__ is placing the derived data on the state along with the original data:

 ```js
 setState({